zydou/arti/crates/arti-client/README.md

 * `error_detail` -- expose the `arti_client::Error` inner error type.
 * `dirfilter` -- expose the `DirFilter` API, which lets you modify a network directory before it is used.
+* `onion-client` -- build with non-working stub APIs to support connecting to onion services.
+(These do not work yet, and will just cause your code to panic.)

 * `experimental` -- Build with all experimental features above, along with all experimental features from other arti crates.